 Happiness and Stress Resilience

-The first pillar, happiness, may seem to be simple; however, it takes no less attention or practice to achieve and is certainly no less important than the other four.
+First in the pillars of wellness, happiness, may seem to be simple; however, it takes no less attention or practice to achieve and is certainly no less important than the other four.
 Many of our patients are surprised at the role that happiness and stress resilience play in their overall wellness.
 The reason for this is straightforward: our regular daily dose of happiness fortifies our complex physiological systems against the corrosive effects of stress.
 We are all too familiar with the steady press of stressors created by our cultural set of drive, speed, and demand.
 Cultivating contentment, ease, and positivity gives us the resilience our bodies and minds need to handle it, and perhaps even thrive.
 What does this have to do with our health?
 When we are stressed for prolonged periods of time, our systems are bombarded by a steady stream of the stress hormones which characterize our physiological stress response.
 This exposure is very hard on sensitive tissues and physiological processes!

 Picture it this way: stress is our body’s natural gas pedal.
 We count on it to keep us out of harm’s way.
 However, if we are constantly stepping on our car’s gas pedal, eventually the car will break down.
 The body is like this.
 Too much stress will begin to take an increasingly large toll on our physiological systems, making them more susceptible to illness and dysfunction.